National Register Listings in Eau Claire County, Wisconsin

 Eau Claire County Timeline

-This timeline provides a condensed summary of the historical journey of Eau Claire County, Wisconsin.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Eau Claire County, Wisconsin.

 - 1856 - Eau Claire County created